Photo Credit: Santi Vedri

 Questions about the Process

 There are two steps in our grant application process – the Letter of Inquiry (or intent to apply) and the full grant application.
-Please reach out by telephone or e-mail to the foundation’s Executive Director if you have any questions or would like to talk through the application process.
+Please reach out by telephone or e-mail to schedule a conversation with the Foundation’s Executive Director before submitting a Letter of Inquiry or if you have questions about the application process.

 Happy children with a white trash back